Skip to content ↓

 Writing

-Children at Abacus are authors, poets, writers, reporters, composers, editors!
+Children at Abacus are THRIVE because they are authors, poets, writers, reporters, composers, editors!
 They incorporate their ability to write fluently with imagination, vocabulary, writer's techniques and transcription to create stories and non-fiction pieces of writing.
 They use phonics knowledge and skills as a stepping-stone to read fluently and accurately, discuss books in depth and share a love of a rich and varied range of texts!

 Gathering ideas for writing setting descriptions We are authors and competition winners!